deverca/practice-tdd-parking-lot-2021-8-1-15-16-40-779/TestCase.md

 []Case8

-Given a multiple parking lots, standard parking boy, and a car When park the car
+Given a multiple parking lots with first is full, standard parking boy, and a car When park the car
-Then park in the first parking lot and return parking ticket
+Then park in the second parking lot and return parking ticket

 []Case9